Ketogenesis: Pathology

 Both acetoacetate and beta-hydroxybutyrate are acidic, and, if levels of these ketone bodies are too high, the pH of the blood drops, resulting in ketoacidosis.
 Ketoacidosis is known to occur in untreated type I diabetes (see diabetic ketoacidosis) and in alcoholics after prolonged binge-drinking without intake of sufficient carbohydrates (see alcoholic ketoacidosis).

-The production and use of ketones can be ineffective in people with defects in the pathway for beta-oxidation, in the genes for ketogenesis (HMGCS2 and HMGCL), for ketolysis (OXCT1, ACAT1).
+The production and use of ketones can be ineffective in people with defects in the pathway for beta-oxidation, in the genes for ketogenesis (HMGCS2 and HMGCL), or for ketolysis (OXCT1 and ACAT1).
 Defects in this pathway can cause varying degrees of inability to cope with fasting.
 HMGCS2 deficiency, for example, can cause hypoglycemic crises that lead to brain damage, and death.

 Individuals with diabetes mellitus can experience overproduction of ketone bodies due to a lack of insulin.
-Without insulin to help extract glucose from the blood, tissues the levels of malonyl-CoA are reduced, and it becomes easier for fatty acids to be transported into mitochondria, causing the accumulation of excess acetyl-CoA.
+Without insulin to help extract glucose from the blood, the levels of malonyl-CoA are reduced, and it becomes easier for fatty acids to be transported into mitochondria, causing the accumulation of excess acetyl-CoA.
 The accumulation of acetyl-CoA in turn produces excess ketone bodies through ketogenesis.
 The result is a rate of ketone production higher than the rate of ketone disposal, and a decrease in blood pH.
 In extreme cases the resulting acetone can be detected in the patient's breath as a faint, sweet odor.

 There are some health benefits to ketone bodies and ketogenesis as well.
 It has been suggested that a low-carb, high fat ketogenic diet can be used to help treat epilepsy in children.
 Additionally, ketone bodies can be anti-inflammatory.
 Some kinds of cancer cells are unable to use ketone bodies, as they do not have the necessary enzymes to engage in ketolysis.
 It has been proposed that actively engaging in behaviors that promote ketogenesis could help manage the effects of some cancers.